On Continuity of Robust and Accurate Classifiers: Introduction

 Adversarial examples are amongst the most discussed malicious phenomenon in training robust machine learning models.
 The phenomenon refers to a situation where a trained model is fooled to return an undesirable output on particular inputs that an adversary carefully crafts.
 The ease of generating these examples and its abundance in most applications of supervised machine learning have posed serious challenges in adoption of machine learning in a safe and secure manner.
 For example, the phenomenon would allow a malicious actor to alter the predictions of a cloud-based machine learning model\cite{liu2017delving}, or bypass a face-detection model through makeup\cite{lin2021realworld}.
 Thus, many studies on the possible causes and effects of this phenomenon have been conducted.

 While there is no consensus on the reasons behind the emergence of these examples, many facets of the phenomenon have been revealed.
 For example, Szegedy et al. show that adversarial perturbations are not random and they generalize to other models\cite{szegedy2013intriguing}, or Goodfellow et al. indicate that linear approximations of the model around a test sample is an effective surrogate for the model in the generation of adversarial examples\cite{goodfellow2014explaining}.
 A known aspect of adversarial examples is that a hypothesis can be trained on its own adversarial examples and improve in robustness.
-The efficient implementation of an adversarial attack by Goodfellow et al. was the first method that made adversarial training feasible\cite{goodfellow2014explaining}.
-Many related proposals and improvements have been proposed since, and adversarial training is regarded as the most effective defence method in the community\cite{bai2021recent}.
+Many related proposals and improvements have been proposed based on this fact, and adversarial training is regarded as the most effective defense method in the community\cite{bai2021recent}.
+However, it has been shown that adversarial training suffers from a few shortcomings.
+One of these shortcomings is that it has been observed that adversarial training has a negative effect on the standard performance of the model in some cases\cite{tsipras2018robustness}.
+This issue is came to be known as the problem of trade-off between accuracy and robustness and has attracted considerable attention in the community.
+Moreover, adversarially trained hypotheses do not generalize to unseen attacks\cite{kang2019transfer}.
+These issues have severely hindered the effectiveness of adversarial training\cite{bai2021recent}.
+As a result, studies have been conducted on mixing different adversarial attacks in hope of training a more robust hypothesis\cite{maini2020adversarial}.
+Many ideas in the related literature are implicitly or explicitly based on the assumption that the optimal robust hypothesis, if existing, is bounded and Lipschitz continuous\cite{pmlr-v70-cisse17a,10.1007/978-3-030-13453-2_2,9578940}.
+There is a sentiment that a complete hypothesis space such as artificial neural networks (ANN) should be able to represent the robust hypothesis given enough training samples\cite{goodfellow2014explaining,raghunathan2019adversarial}, and others are hopeful that an inept understanding of deep ANNs would bring about a solution for the phenomenon\cite{buckner2020nature}.